yegor256/blog/_posts/2014/oct/2014-10-06-software-project-lifecycle.md

 Now it's time to build a distributed team of programmers.
 First, we invite those who've worked on other projects and have already have proven their quality.
-Very often we invite new people, finding them through StackOverflow, Github, oDesk, and other sources.
+Very often we invite new people, finding them through StackOverflow, GitHub, oDesk, and other sources.
 An average team size of an average project is 10-20 programmers.

 At this phase, we understand any inconsistency as a bug.
 If something is not clear